Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 }
 ```

 Notes: It is okay to have some missing information in the json object.
-For example, the metadata may be missing `decimals` or `devProperties`.
+For example, the metadata may be missing `decimals` or `properties`.